Three key points for Cal Competes

 Competitive process

 Unlike calculation-based tax incentives, California Competes applicants vie against one another for a limited pool of available funds.
 The online-only applications undergo a two-phase review and approval process by a newly created California Competes Tax Committee.
-Fierce competition is expected for this lucrative program, with allocated funds totaling:
+Fierce competition is expected for this lucrative program.

 Negotiated Credit Agreements